HISTORY © www.rt66pix.com

 The 2019 screenshot above is from www.pedestrians.org which offers a 28-minute video on this bridge (#267) and a wealth of information on pedestrian trails, safety etc. Screenshot Copyright © John Z Wetmore.

-Vicksburg is near the Natchez Trace and city images appear in that gallery.
+Vicksburg is near the Natchez Trace and city images, including several taken on the bridge during a festival, appear in that gallery.

 - - - - - - - - - -